dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/upgrade.md

 ## From v8.0 to v8.1

-### `TextResults` exception
+### `TextResult` exception

-In v8.1, we added exceptions to the `TextResults` class.
+In v8.1, we added exceptions to the `TextResult` class.
 An exception message and code is returned with each result if a full (commercial) license is not used.

 The following is an example of what may be returned if you are using an expired or valid trial license: